 The city is growing at a very fast pace and Hong Kong seems to be Asia’s answer to western mega-cities like New York.
 Hong Kong has been growing very fast in the past decades, which is very visibly represented by its impressive skyline.
 While many European countries suffered from economic downfall, Hong Kong is still growing, although it’s not in an explosive way.

 According to research done by Hong Kong’s government, the economy of the country has expanded by 2.3 percent in 2014.
 In 2015 the economy is forecasted to grow 1 to 3 percent.
-It’s not the kind of growth that you will find in some of the world’s most rapid growing economies around the world but it is the kind of growth that belongs to a stable and predictable country.
+It’s not the kind of growth that you will find in some of the world’s most rapidly growing economies around the world but it is the kind of growth that belongs to a stable and predictable country.
 Definitely a good place to set up a profitable company.

 Switching from service to knowledge

 Knowledge seems to have the future, in terms of growth potential, and to be able to compete with cities around the world, Hong Kong wants to make this leap.
-This is good news for entrepreneurs from all around the world because in order to achieve this goal, Hong Kong is making it easy for start-ups to be founded.
+This is good news for entrepreneurs from all around the world because, in order to achieve this goal, Hong Kong is making it easy for start-ups to be founded.

-The economy is especially geared towards to the finance, retail, tourism and real estate industry.
+The economy is especially geared towards the finance, retail, tourism and real estate industry.
 Most of the Hong Kong companies can be grouped in one of these industries, or are supportive to one of those.
 Companies that are starting up in Hong Kong have to realize, that chances of success will be highest if it’s aimed towards one of these industries.

 This is done to stimulate the economy and to possibly overtake New York’s status as the biggest business center in the world, one day.
 It’s always good to aim high and to have ambitious dreams.

-Reasons why companies are moving to Hong Kong
+Reasons companies are moving to Hong Kong

-There are several reasons to start Hong Kong company.
+There are several reasons to start a Hong Kong company.
 First of all, the low tax is a good reason to move there.
 The government can keep taxes relatively low because they get a significant amount of their income from the land value.